davelaursen/present-plus/README.md

 If you're looking for themes, check out the [Present-Plus-Themes](https://github.com/davelaursen/present-plus-themes) repo.

+To see an online example of Present-Plus in action with a custom theme applied, check out [BrieBug Solution's presentations site](http://presentations.briebugconsulting.com/).

 ## BETA

 Present-Plus is currently a beta product.
 Please submit any issues that you find so that they can be addressed before the 1.0 Release.